uxlfoundation/oneAPI-spec/source/elements/oneMath/source/domains/dft/descriptor.rst

 This version supports all values of ``param``.
 The variadic argument list must contain a unique element.
-When reading the latter (after default argument promotions of variadic arguments, if applicable), oneMKL assumes that it is of type
+When reading the latter (after default argument promotions of variadic arguments, if applicable), oneMath assumes that it is of type

 - ``domain*`` if ``param`` is ``config_param::FORWARD_DOMAIN``;